dcnxx1/alktunes_server/README.md

 # Alktunes🎵 - A more technical review 🤖!

-## Create playlists, add tracks to your newly created playlists -- and relax ☺
+## Create playlists, add tracks to your created playlists, play -- and relax ☺

 ### This application is built using React, NodeJS and AWS.